masum184e/opencv_python/README.md

 - `openCV.hconcat()` - is used to concatenate the images horizontally by passing a list of images to concatenate.
 - `openCV.vconcat()` - is used to concatenate the images vertically by passing a list of images to concatenate.

+## Contours Detection

+Contours are curves joining continuous points along a boundary that have the **same color** or intensity